 The Company seeks to manage liquidity by ensuring sufficient funds are available to meet foreseeable needs and to invest cash assets safely and profitably.
-The Company had cash, cash equivalents and short-term deposit balances of £0.05 million as at 31 March 2021 (31 March 2020: £0.90 million).
-Subsequent to the year end the Company raised gross cash proceeds of £4.11 million from the issue of shares under a placing and open offer in April 2021 (see note 18 to the financial statements).
+The Company had cash, cash equivalents and short-term deposit balances of £0.87 million as at 31 March 2022 (31 March 2021: £0.05 million).